 - 2. The PubSub subsystem converts the prefix to pubsub..devices.#.
-Here, indicates that agent is subscribing to the devices topic from all VOLTTRON platforms. - 3.
+Here, "" indicates that agent is subscribing to the "devices" topic from all VOLTTRON platforms. - 3.
 A new queue is created and bound to VOLTTRON exchange with the above binding key.
 Since the VOLTTRON exchange is a federated exchange, any subscribed message on the upstream server becomes available on the federated exchange and Agent B will be able to receive it. - 4.
 Agent A publishes message to topic devices/pnnl/isb1/hvac1 - 5.
-The PubSub subsystem publishes this message on its VOLTTRON exchange. - 6.
-The message is received by the Pubsub subsystem of Agent A via the federation link.
+The PubSub subsystem publishes this message on it's VOLTTRON exchange. - 6.
+Due to the federation link, message is received by the Pubsub subsystem of Agent A.